-- Is subject to and not exempt from corporate income tax (CIT), provided the local statutory rate is at least 60% of the Portuguese general rate. - Has held a direct or indirect participation of at least 5% in the share capital or of the voting rights of the Portuguese subsidiary for at least 24 consecutive months.
+Is subject to and not exempt from corporate income tax (CIT), provided the local statutory rate is at least 60% of the Portuguese general rate.
+Has held a direct or indirect participation of at least 10% of the share capital or of the voting rights of the Portuguese subsidiary for at least 12 consecutive months.